-IFWG is excited to announce the signing of Deborah Sheldon’s editing services for a premium horror anthology to be published in 2021.
+IFWG is very excited to announce the signing of Deborah Sheldon’s editing services for a premium horror anthology to be published in 2023.

 IFWG Australia is very pleased to announce acquisition of Andrew Cull’s horror novel, Remains, described best by one of our submission editors as “creepy as hell”.
 And creepy as hell it is, which is a major reason why it will be published in the latter half of 2018, aside from its well-crafted narrative.

 We are pleased to close our imprint’s 2018 scheduled catalogue of titles with this dark piece, rounding the year nicely.

 Andrew Cull is a writer and feature director.
 He wrote and directed the horror hit ‘The Possession of David O’Reilly’.
 He’s also credited with creating the first YouTube horror series (the Louise Paxton disappearance).
 Andrew has written for film, television and video games.
 He writes realistic, character driven horror that promotes suspense over gore

 It is with great pleasure that we announce the acquisition of Wicked by Blood: The Kingfisher’s Debt by New Zealand author, Kura Carpenter.
 The novel is an urban fantasy set in contemporary Dunedin, New Zealand, with a captivating mix of fantasy, mystery, murder and satanic rituals.
 It is scheduled for release in the second half of 2018 – more specific dates will be determined early next year.

 “Aside from having written a rip-roaring fantasy, ” said IFWG Managing Director, Gerry Huntman, “we were captivated by a story with such a strong female protagonist.
 We are also chuffed to add to our New Zealand author base.”